Independent Local Radio: Split services

-Nevertheless, the areas served by ILR continued to increase and 1986 the IBA sanctioned in principle the idea that different services could be broadcast on each station's FM and AM frequency although the first experimental part-time split service was provided by Radio Forth, who created Festival City Radio for the duration of the Edinburgh Festival in 1984.
+In 1986 the Home Office sanctioned in principle the idea that different services could be broadcast on each station's FM and AM frequency and six experiments of split programming on Independent Local Radio of up to ten hours a week took place, although the first experimental part-time split service had taken place two years earlier when Radio Forth created Festival City Radio for the duration of the Edinburgh Festival.
 The first station to permanently split their frequencies was Guildford's County Sound who rebranded the FM output as Premier Radio and turned the AM output into a new golden oldies station, County Sound Gold in 1988.
-Other stations then followed suit.

 By 1988, the government had decided that the practice of splitting was beneficial and a quick way to increase choice for listeners.
-The IBA then began a programme of encouraging ILR stations to split their services and most stations had soon complied.
-The usual format was to have a "gold" (oldies) service on AM and pop music on FM, although Radio City tried "City Talk" on AM before abandoning the format.
+The IBA then began encouraging ILR stations to split their services and most soon complied.
+The usual format was to have a "gold" (oldies) service on AM and pop music on FM, although Radio City tried "City Talk" on AM before abandoning the format and replacing it with a "gold" station.
+By the start of the 1990s, most stations had done 'the splits' with the final stations ending waveband simulcasting by the mid-1990s.

+Incremental Radio

+Incremental Radio was a new type of radio licence given out by the IBA between 1989 and 1990.
+These were additional radio services introduced into areas already served by an Independent Local Radio station and most had to offer output not already available on ILR, such as specialist music, programmes for a specific section of the community or for smaller areas than ILR stations cover.
+22 stations went on air, most of which were eventually acquired by the large radio groups and absorbed into their networks.
+As of 2024 only a few remain independently owned and operated.
+The regulatory model these stations were under was a precursor to commercial radio stations licensed by the incoming Radio Authority.